 Patron + Former Cabinet Minister

-Former Secretary for Education
+Former Secretary of State for Education

 Patron + Former Director